-There are 3 basic s of hearing aids that vary in size, placement and degree of amplification.
-Determining which is best for you depends on the severity of your hearing loss.
+There are 3 basic styles of hearing aids that vary in size, placement and degree of amplification.
+Determining which is best for you depends on the severity of your hearing loss

-Aside from the different's, hearing aids also work in different ways depending on how they are programmed electronically.
+Aside from the different styles, hearing aids also work in different ways depending on how they are programmed electronically.

 You can talk with your doctor to decide which type of hearing aid is best for you.
 Most manufacturers allow for a 30-60 day trial period to make sure that your hearing can benefit from a hearing aid.
 They can be a costly investment, but many people are willing to pay the price to relieve hearing loss and be able to communicate with others.